equinix/terraform-equinix-metal-openshift-on-baremetal/terraform/README.md

 # OpenShift via Terraform on Packet
-This collection of modules will deploy  will deploy a bare metal [OpenShift](https://docs.openshift.com/container-platform/latest/installing/installing_bare_metal/installing-bare-metal.html) consisting of (1) ephemeral bootstrap node, (3) control plane nodes, and a user-configured count of worker nodes on [Packet](http://packet.com).
+This collection of modules will deploy  will deploy a bare metal [OpenShift](https://docs.openshift.com/container-platform/latest/installing/installing_bare_metal/installing-bare-metal.html) consisting of (1) ephemeral bootstrap node, (3) control plane nodes, and a user-configured count of worker nodes<sup>[1](#3nodedeployment)</sup> on [Packet](http://packet.com).
 DNS records are automatically configured using [Cloudflare](http://cloudflare.com).

 ## Install Terraform
 Terraform is just a single binary.
 Visit their [download page](https://www.terraform.io/downloads.html), choose your operating system, make the binary executable, and move it into your path.